Myst1cX/redirect-to-edge/README.md

 ## Usage

 >Open your designated streaming site (Spotify / Netflix / Hotstar / Disney+ / Amazon Prime Video / Max / Tidal
->You will receive a confirmation dialog to open the link in Microsoft Edge (this is a 1-time only confirmation)
+>You will receive a confirmation dialog to open the link in Microsoft Edge (this is a one-time only confirmation)
 >Press "Open Link" and your streaming site will open in Microsoft Edge.
-After a short delay of 3 seconds, the original tab will close.
+>After a short delay of 3 seconds, the original tab will close.
-> DONE!!
-From now on, anytime you open one of the designated streaming sites in Floorp/Zen Browser, the link will be redirected to open in MS Edge and your initial tab will be closed shortly after.
+>From now on, anytime you open one of the designated streaming sites in Floorp/Zen Browser, the link will be redirected to open in MS Edge and your initial tab will be closed shortly after.